BFurrow-Collab/BFurrow-Collab.github.io/project3.md

 ## UI Design

 [[???]]
+Due to the nature of this project as a turn-based game, user interaction is a constant throughout rather than being of minimal input and output (which is the case for many other program projects).

+(Please name your character:)
+(Will you accept this quest?)
+(every turn, there is a prompt asking if the player would like to use one of their health potions ; UNTIL they have none left, which then prompts the player asking if they want to continue or not) (before each level, the player is asked if they want to continue or not - both of these were done in order to save time for the player)

 Almost every program requires user interaction, even command-line programs.
 Include in this section the tasks the user can complete and what the program does.
 You don't need to include how it works here; that information may go in the project description or in an additional section, depending on its significance.